Retire the Stress, Live the Joy

 Lending limits increase

 Now’s a great time to be looking into a getting a reverse mortgage – or refinancing an existing one.
-Recognizing that home values continue to rise at a rapid pace, the Federal Housing Authority (FHA) increased lending limits for 2023 from $970,000 to $1,089,300.
-The increase is the largest ever and higher than expected.
+Recognizing that home values continue to rise at a rapid pace, the Federal Housing Authority (FHA) increased lending limits for 2025 from $1,149,825 to $1,209,750.
 More money’s possible out of a reverse mortgage than ever.

 Now’s not the time to lose momentum if you’re considering a reverse mortgage.
 Contact us today!